Welcome to my Daily Transcription review!

 With the range of products offered by the company, one can make a go at any of these Daily Transcription careers:

-You can work as transcriptionist, translator, or as subtitler or captioner at Daily Transcription.
+You can work as a transcriptionist, translator, subtitler, or captioner at Daily Transcription.
 These are mainly freelance positions, and your earnings are computed based on the assignments you complete.

 The application process is pretty straightforward.
-Head over to the Daily Transcription website here, go to their Career tab and fill out the form of the role you are interested in.
-You’ll need to pass both the Skill Assessment and Transcription tests for your area of expertise.
+Simply head over to the Daily Transcription Career page and fill out the form of the role you are interested in.
+You’ll need to pass both the transcription test and skill assessment test for your area of expertise.

 To start working, you’ll also only need very minimal hardware.
-All you need to get started is a reliable Internet, and a high-quality headset.
-A foot pedal can make transcription work easier but this is not required.
+You must also have reliable Internet and a high-quality headset.
+And although not required, you may want to invest in a good foot pedal which can help make your transcription work easier.